- Cats who have weaned should drink clean, fresh water.

 Most cats have an intolerance to the lactose in cow's milk and it can cause digestive problems.
 If you do want to give your cat milk, you can buy specially formulated cat milk from most supermarkets or pet shops.
 This should be a treat only, and not a part of your cat's daily fluid intake.

 It goes without saying that cats should not be given anything to drink other than water or the appropriate type of milk.
 Fizzy drinks, alcohol, juice, tea, coffee etc., should never be given to your cat.

 If you have a fish tank, cover it up.
 The chemicals in the water are not good for your cat.

 Don't let your cat drink from the toilet bowl.
 Not only is it at risk of falling in and drowning, but the chemicals and bacteria will make your cat sick.

-So to summarise, the only drinks your cat require are fresh, clean water for kittens over 8 weeks of age, or appropriate "cat milk".
-If you choose to give your cat milk, it is still important to provide it with fresh drinking water in addition.
+The only drinks your cat require are fresh, clean water for kittens over 8 weeks of age, or appropriate cat milk as an occasional treat.
+If you choose to give your cat milk, it is still important to provide him with fresh water in addition to the milk.
 Cat milk can go off quickly, especially in summer, and shouldn't be left sitting out all day.
 Put a small amount in a bowl, let your cat have a drink and discard any remaining milk after 30-60 minutes.
 Leave water out 24/7.